HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 rules can be chained together - a single test run may involve multiple rule invocations, which may interact in various ways.

+Rules can take normal strategies as arguments, or a specific kind of strategy called a Bundle.
 A Bundle is a named collection of generated values that can be reused by other operations in the test.
 They are populated with the results of rules, and may be used as arguments to rules, allowing data to flow from one rule to another, and rules to work on the results of previous computations or actions.

+You can think of each value that gets added to any Bundle as being assigned to a new variable.
+Drawing a value from the bundle strategy means choosing one of the corresponding variables and using that value, and :func:`~hypothesis.stateful.consumes` as a ``del`` statement for that variable.
+If you can replace use of Bundles with instance attributes of the class that is often simpler, but often Bundles are strictly more powerful.

 The following rule based state machine example is a simplified version of a test for Hypothesis's example database implementation.
 An example database